 The Fortune Theatre, London

-Although preliminary groundworks where started in December 1922, the building work was slow, taking nearly twice as long as at first anticipated.
-Finally, after two years and much delay, The Fortune Theatre finally opened it's doors to the public on Wednesday 8 November 1924 - the first West End theatre to be built after the First World War.
+The Fortune Theatre in Russell Street is a small compact and intimate traditional style proscenium arch theatre designed by the architect Ernest Schaufelberg in a restrained 'Art Deco' style.
+The theatre seats just over 400 people on three levels.
+Although preliminary ground works where started in December 1922, the building work was slow, taking nearly twice as long as at first anticipated.
+Finally, after two years and much delay, the theatre finally opened its doors to the public on Saturday 8 November 1924 - the first West End theatre to be built after the First World War.

-The Fortune Theatre building itself is noted for two things in particular: Firstly the building has a 'hanging freehold' with the adjacent Scottish National Church - a corridor belonging to the Church runs along one side of the theatre's auditorium at ground level, with the stalls level under it, the Dress Circle level along side it, and the Upper Circle above it!
-Secondly the building is noted for being an early example of 'ferro-concrete' construction - as evidenced by the exposed concrete facing on the theatre's frontage.
+The theatre itself is noted for two things in particular: Firstly the building is noted for being an early example of 'ferro-concrete' construction - as evidenced by the exposed concrete facing on the theatre's frontage.
+Secondly the building has a 'hanging freehold' with the adjacent Scottish National Church - the entrance to the church is to the immediate left of the front of the theatre and a corridor belonging to the Church runs along one side of the theatre's auditorium at ground level, with the stalls level under it, the Dress Circle level alongside it, and the Upper Circle above it!
+Thus somewhat appropriately (or perhaps, rather inappropriately!) considering the closeness this theatre has with the Church next door, the first production to be staged at this theatre was Laurence Cowan's play called Sinners!